ManuelBehrendt/Mera.jl/docs/src/04_multi_Basic_Calculations.md

- 4 methods for generic function

 ## Bulk Velocity

-The function *bulk_velocity* or *average_velocity* calculates the average velocity (mass-weightedO of the data that is assigned to the provided object.
-It can also be used for the clump data if it has velocity components: vx, vy, vz
+The function `bulk_velocity` or `average_velocity` calculates the average velocity (w/o mass-weight) of the data that is assigned to the provided object.
+It can also be used for the clump data if it has velocity components: vx, vy, vz.
+The default is with mass-weighting:

 ```julia